junior8vii/junior8vii/README.md

 # Hello👋
 My name is Junior.
-I'm a student of web languages.
+I'm a front-end student.
 I'm very interested to learn more about new technologies.

 📚Languages

 - HTML 5
 - CSS 3
 - JavaScript ES6
 - Angular 13

-My objective is learn more about front-end and begin a carrer in this area.
+My objective is learn more about front-end and begin a carrer as a developer.

 My social media